NBA Rumors: Celtics Could Acquire Steven Adams & Lou Williams In Proposed 3-Team Deal Involving Clippers & OKC

 “The current core isn’t cutting it out in Tinseltown, so the easiest thing for the Clippers to do would be to scrub the roster of any non-Kawhi Leonard or Paul George veteran.
 Adding a third switchable wing to the roster in Gordon Hayward would make LAC either an improved contender or an underachieving squad with three expiring swingmen on max deals.”

-Meanwhile, the Thunder may be losing another veteran in the process, but they could end up being the biggest winner in the suggested trade.
-In exchange for Adams, the Thunder would be receiving valuable assets that could help them speed up the rebuilding process.
+Meanwhile, the Thunder may be losing another veteran in the process, but they could end up the biggest winner in the suggested trade.
+In exchange for Adams, the Thunder would be receiving valuable assets which could help them speed up the rebuilding process.